contiv/modelgen/README.md

 ### Modifying an existing object
-To modify an existing object, just modify the json schema in `contivModel` directory and run:
+To modify an existing object, just modify the json schema in `contiv/contivModel` repository and run:
 ```
-objmodel$ make build
+contivModel$ make build
 ```
 this will update the contivModel/contivModel.go and other client libraries.